Kiuwan logo

 Data Fields

 The data fields in an SBOM contain information about each software component that should be tracked and maintained.
-Data fields contain enough information to easily map them to other data sources, such as license agreements or vulnerability databases.
+Data fields contain enough information to easily map to other data sources, such as license agreements or vulnerability databases.

 Data fields should include information such as: